Comparing Sequential Forecasters: Anytime-Valid Inference for Average Forecast Score Differentials

 Now we are ready to present our main result, which is the derivation of a tight CS for $\Delta_t$.
-The key difference from the Hoeffding-style CS is that we now use an empirical estimate of the variance process for the cumulative sums, leading to an empirical Bernstein (EB) CS.\footnote{The improvement from a Hoeffding-style CS to a empirical Bernstein CS mirrors the improvement from Hoeffding's inequality for independent sub-Gaussian random variables to empirical Bernstein's inequality for independent sub-exponential random variables in the fixed-sample case.
-Also note that sub-Gaussian random variables are sub-exponential.
-See, e.g., Section 2.1 of \citet{wainwright2019high}, for a review.}
+The key difference from the Hoeffding-style CS is that we now use an empirical estimate of the variance process for the cumulative sums, leading to a variance-adaptive CS that is often much tighter in practice.\footnote{The improvement from a Hoeffding-style CS to an empirical Bernstein CS mirrors the improvement from Hoeffding's inequality to empirical Bernstein's inequality for bounded random variables in the fixed-sample case.} Recall the problem setup in Section~\ref{sec:setup} once again. \begin{theorem}[Empirical Bernstein confidence sequences for $\Delta_t$] Suppose that $|\hat\delta_i| \leq \frac{c}{2}$ for each $i \geq 1$, for some $c \in (0, \infty)$.
+Also, let $\hat{V}_t = \sum_{i=1}^t (\hat\delta_i - \gamma_i)^2$, where $(\gamma_i)_{i=1}^\infty$ is any $\insquare{-\frac{c}{2}, \frac{c}{2}}$-valued predictable sequence w.r.t.~$\frakG$.
+Then, for any $\alpha \in (0, 1)$,